ANAcfg/PlateIt/README.md

 Roles of Team

-Hasibur: Style css and Html
+Hasibur: Style css and Html for all the project

-Sara: login.js implemementation
+Sara: login.js implemementation with react

+Raymond: css and search bar fronted with react

+Ana: BackEnd- expess.js , MongoDb and data persistance, Drag effect, popScreen, FullCalender implementation